 Rare (may affect up to 1 in 1,000 people):

 Very rare (may affect up to 1 in 10,000 people):

 Do not use Symbicort if you are allergic to any of the ingredients.

-Extra care should be taken if:
+Extra care should be taken if you have:

 Symbicort cannot be used to treat an asthma attack.
-Only your Ventolin inhaler can be used to treat an asthma attack.
+Only your reliever inhaler can be used to treat an asthma attack.
 Symbicort is a preventer inhaler which means it only works at preventing symptoms and asthma attacks.

 Symbicort may leave an unpleasant taste in your mouth.
 This is usually caused by inhaling the medicine incorrectly so that it hits the back of the throat instead of going straight down into the lungs.